JarateKing/dotfiles/readme.md

 Running `_emacs` on NixOS will automatically include LSP servers and any external tools needed.
 It will have a longer startup time though, so regular `emacs` is suited more for quick edits while `_emacs` is suitable as an IDE.

+Some important notes:
+- supports TUI mode, but with some features (project tree, minimap) disabled.
+- `C-<tab>` will cycle through displaying different information, ie. visible whitespace.
+- a lot of common editor keybinds (copy/paste/cut, save, find, undo/redo) use the de facto standard instead of emacs conventions.

 ## Philosophy

 There's a few things I wanted out of a dotfiles repo: